timtrenk/claimchain/README.md

-readme_content = """# ClaimChain Block 001 – Genesis Anchor
+# ClaimChain Block 001 – Genesis Anchor

 This archive is part of the ClaimChain — a decentralized chain of authorship, resonance, and original thought.